T-shirt history and why are they called that?

 Popularity among Workers

 In the 1920s and 1930s, T-shirts became popular among manual laborers and farmers.
-They were appreciated for their simplicity, comfort, and ease of care.
+They were prized for their simplicity, comfort, and ease of care.
 This garment quickly became synonymous with casual and practical clothing.